File SMDialog.mys

 It is only visible by other dialog's function (Draw, Idle) where we call smDialog:handleDraw(), smDialog.handleIdle()...

-But, in all events such as button click, you may need to access smDialog, to show/hide/move panels, to get a button and change its properties... and there, smDialog variable is not visible.
+But, in all events such as button click, you may need to access smDialog, to show/hide/move panels, to get a component and change its properties... and there, smDialog variable is not visible.

 In events, the native MyrScript Dialog is visible, given as dialog argument.